RektifyAI/protocol/README.md

 ----

 This repository contains Sena's open source smart contracts, data analysis, data visulizations, and risk metrics.
-The value proposition for Sena is to be a DeFi advisory with limited liability in the case of exploits or hacks.
-The main sectors of DeFi that have been explored are the following:
+The value proposition for Sena is to be the DeFi risk advisory protocol to bridge the gap between DeFi entrants and DeFi risk education.
+The main decentralized financial services that have been explored are the following:
 - Lending and Borrowing
 - Derivatives (Synthetic Assets)
 - Credit